“What is Your Weakness?” Job Interview Question

 How to Answer “What are Your Strengths and Weaknesses ?”

-How to answer “What are your strengths?”
+How do you answer the question, “What are your strengths?”

 For example, the interviewer may ask, “What word would your colleagues and manager use to describe you?” or “How would you describe yourself?”